 Carol Ledden-Cusson (Secretary) Building Owner - Loot Lady Toys

-Peter Donato (board member) Business Owner - Realty Life
+Peter Donato - Business Owner - Realty Life

-Peter Kearns (board member) Business Owner - Kearns Financial
+Peter Kearns - Business Owner - Kearns Financial

-Coucillor Mark Grimes (board member) City of Toronto Representative
+Councillor Mark Grimes - City of Toronto Representative to Ward 6

 How is a BIA funded?